Have an out-of-classroom experience

 Because of their importance, falsification of campus leave requests is considered a serious matter and is likely to be referred to the Deans' Council for appropriate disciplinary action.
 Failure to file a leave request may result in a leave restriction and a call to parents.
 Notification of campus leaves may be sent to anyone who receives financial statements, such as parents or legal guardians.

 Religious service expectations

 Participation in a religious community is an important part of the distinctive atmosphere students come to Union for.
 To foster a sense of community in worship, the college requires students to attend a certain number of services each semester.
 The number varies based on class standing, age, marital status, on or off-campus residence and other factors.
 Rather than requiring attendance at specific worship services, students choose which worship opportunities they want to participate in, and the college records that attendance by scanning the students' ID cards.

-To read more about religious service expectations, refer to page 43 of the Student Handbook (PDF).
+To read more about religious service expectations, refer to the Student Handbook (PDF).

 To view your progress towards meeting your religious service expectations, log in here.